Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Q: Does CCM provide an API?
 How is it hosted?
 HTTPS endpoint?
 Through load balancer?
 A: No. The CCM vendors part of the code serving cloud features from the [cloud-provider](https://github.com/kubernetes/cloud-provider).
 CCM provides a secure TCP connection on port [10258](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/cloud-provider/ports.go#L22) and communicates similarly to other kubernets components.

+Q: What happens if the kcm leader has no access to ccm?
+Can it continue its work?
+Will it give up leadership?
+A: Expect KCM perform independently to CCM and do not care about its state after initial code migration.
+The CCM cluster operator will be responsible for going Unavailable or Degraded in a similar situation.

+Q: Can we disaster-recover a cluster without ccm running?
+A: Yes we can, only the Node management and Route provisioning will be compromized.

 Q: What are the thoughts about certificate management?
 A: Certificate management should be performed by the CCM operator, like it's done in the KCM operator.